Apply to The Ganas Network Fellowship!

 Applications for the Ganas Network Fellowship will be accepted on a rolling basis.
 After your application has been reviewed, you may be contacted via email to schedule an interview.
 Once you have been selected as a Fellow, you will receive an invitation to join the next cohort of fellows.

-If you’re not sure what to include on your resume or how to write a cover letter, that’s okay!
+If you’re unsure what to include on your resume or how to write a cover letter, that’s okay!
 We can help with that during the fellowship.
 In the meantime, many of your colleges & universities will have a career resources department that can offer individualized coaching to write your resume or cover letter (even if you’ve already graduated).
 Your tuition paid for it, so we highly recommend using this resource!

 What to expect after the Fellowship